 2008 Neal Award: Best Web site (100k–500k unique visitors), Runner-up for the

 Grand Neal Award B-to-B Media Business Magazine: 10 Great Media Web Sites of 2007

 Jessie is dedicated to helping clients meet their cataloguing needs and to achieve their long-range goals.
 She looks for ways to improve workflow within the tool and with our users throughout the industry.

-Jessie is editor of the Kay Sage Catalogue Raisonné (Prestel, 2018) and contributing editor of the Hans Hofmann Catalogue Raisonné of Paintings (Lund Humphries, 2014).
+Jessie is project manager of the Helen Frankenthaler Catalogue Raisonné.
+She formerly held the position of curatorial assistant at the Williams College Museum of Art, Williamstown, MA.
+She is editor of the Kay Sage Catalogue Raisonné (Prestel, 2018) and contributing editor of the Hans Hofmann Catalogue Raisonné of Paintings (Lund Humphries, 2014).
 Previously, she served as a researcher for the forthcoming Arthur Dove Catalogue Raisonné.